SoftUni-Internal/interactive-content/EN/07-Exam-Preparation/04-Problem-04.md

 # Input
 Read from the console:
 - First line – hall's capacity – whole number in the range \[50...
 150\]
-On each of the next lines until the command `Movie time!`:
+- On each of the next lines until the command `Movie time!`:
 	- Count of people entering the cinema - whole number in the range \[1… 15\]

 ## Output
 First, print on the console one line:
 - If you have received the command `Movie time!`: `There are {seats left} seats left in the cinema.`
 - If there are no more free seats in the hall: `The cinema is full.`
-- Afterwards, print: `Cinema income - {income}$` [code-task title="Problem-04" executionType="tests-execution" executionStrategy="javascript-code" requiresInput]
+- Afterwards, print: `Cinema income - {income}$` [code-task title="Cinema Income" executionType="tests-execution" executionStrategy="javascript-code" requiresInput]
 [code-editor language=javascript]
 ```
 function solve(input) {